example42/puppet-iptables/README.md

 often be overriden if desired.
 The following scheme has been adhered and
 suggested:

-1 - 500 Used for 'initialization' of chains and logging
+1 - 150 Used for 'initialization' of chains and logging
           1. Table definition
           10. Chain definition
+250  - 750  Fraud prevention
 1000 - 6000 Specific rules
 7000 - 9500 Generic rules
 9500 - 9999 Related to closing the Chain, like default action and COMMIT.